Facebook Business Manager Guide

 - Click the “+ Add” then login to your Instagram Account

-You’ll receive a notification that your account was successfully added.
+You’ll receive a notification that your account has been successfully added.
 You should add an Instagram account if you want to advertise on Instagram.

 You’ve just learned how to connect and manage your assets using Facebook Business Manager.
 Next, let’s take a quick look at all the additional features you can access in the dashboard.

-From your home page, click on “Business Settings” in the top left corner.
+Click “Business Settings” from your home page in the top left corner.

-Here you’ll find access to everything which is broken into 5 categories: Plan, Create & Manage, Measure & Report, Assets, Settings.
+You’ll find access to everything broken into five categories: Plan, Create & Manage, Measure & Report, Assets, and Settings.

 You’ve already learned how to use Assets and Settings.
-The next thing you should do is spend some time navigating each page to familiarize your self with the different settings and options in the dashboard.
+Next, you should spend some time navigating each page to familiarize yourself with the different settings and options in the dashboard.

 Hey, want to get the most out of your Facebook ad budget?
-With VoyMedia as your partner, let’s define your online goals then create the strategies and ads to make maximize your ad spending.
 Ready to find treasure in the deep sea of data?
+With VoyMedia as your partner, let’s define your online goals and create strategies and ads to maximize your ad spending.
 Click here to send us a message.